rebel7580/rebel7580.github.io/MQTT/MQTT_Client_Plug-in.md

 <a href="https://rebel7580.github.io/Roku/Roku_index">Here</a>.
 <!-- <h4 id="homevision-action-topic">Homevision Action Topic</h4> -->
 #### Homevision Action Topic
-This feature allows you to send a set of commands just like those allowed in an external device <i>trigger</i>.
+This Topic can be used to send a set of commands just like those allowed in an external device <i>trigger</i>.
 Since this method is not supported in MQTT discovery, it would need to be used in configuration.yaml or in a GUI-based construction, like a button.

-<i>However, it is powerful enough that, in some cases, using this method could eliminate the need for "virtual" external devices and the corresponding manual configuration.yaml changes!</i>
+<i>However, it is powerful enough that, in some cases, using this method could eliminate the need for "virtual" external devices and the corresponding manual configuration.yaml changes if using Home Assistant!</i>

-It's strength is that you can do complex actions without needing to add a "virtual" external device.
-For example, you can do the previous external device trigger like this:
+For example, the previous external device trigger can be done like this:
 <pre>
+    Topic:    cmnd/homevision/action
-    cmnd/homevision/action  "action: ir transmit 2 1,wait for 500,ir transmit 26 1; roku: 13;"
+    Payload:  action: ir transmit 2 1,wait for 500,ir transmit 26 1; roku: 13;
 </pre>
 In response to an action command, the actions will be returned in a status message:
 <pre>
+    Topic:    stat/homevision/action
-    stat/homevision/action  action: ir transmit 2 1,wait for 500,ir transmit 26 1; roku: 13;
+    Payload:  action: ir transmit 2 1,wait for 500,ir transmit 26 1; roku: 13;
 </pre>
 This message may be returned before all the actions in the trigger are completed, especially if the trigger contains "waits".